grondag/grondag.github.io/Course Correction Feb 2022.md

 I _do_ envision third-party content within the context of the mod, and so APIs and JSON loaders remain valuable, so long as they support my workflow and improve the overall design.

-But, if I am being selfish, there's no reason me to add features I don't need, especially features that couple my code to other mods or archaic and suboptimal conventions (looking at you, Optifine).
+But, if I am being selfish, there's no reason for me to add features I don't need, especially features that couple my code to other mods or archaic and suboptimal conventions (looking at you, Optifine).

 And after considering my abysmally slow progress, I've concluded I either need to be more selfish, or I need to change my goals.